preactjs/preact-www/content/en/cli/getting-started.md

 - **Netlify CMS**

-  If you're looking for your next blog, look no further.
-This template has Netlify CMS pre-configured and gives you a simple elegant blog for you.
+Looking to set up a blog?
+Look no further!
+This template gives you a simple and elegant Preact-powered blog that you can edit using [Netlify CMS](https://www.netlifycms.org/).

 To get started with these templates just do